danielpizarrotadres/data-structures-and-algorithms/python-primer.md

     - [ ] Identifiers, Objects and the Assignment Statement
         - The most important of all Python command is an assignment statement
         - e.g., temperature = 98.6
-        - This command establishes temperature as an identifier andthen associates it with the object expressed on the right-hand side of the equal sign, in this case a floating-point object with value 98.6.
+        - This command establishes temperature as an identifier and then associates it with the object expressed on the right-hand side of the equal sign, in this case a floating-point object with value 98.6.
         - A python identifier (also called variable or constant in other interpreted programming lenguages) is most similar to a reference variable in java or a pointer variable in C++.
         - Each identifier is implicity associated with the memory address of the object (in the e.g., 98.6 floating-point object) to which it refers.
         - Unlike Java and C++, Python is dynamically typed lenguage because there is no necessary that each idenifier has a particular data type